Transround/NativerSDK/tools/nativer-admin-plugin-android-studio/README.md

-Enabling your users to use their languages within your app: It’s just 15 minutes of your time to let users learn and practice languages while translating and using your app.
+Enabling your users to use their languages within your app: It’s less than 20 minutes of your time to let users learn and practice languages while translating and using your app.
 Android on-device resource localization
 =======================================